enzo-dante/tech_prep/README.md

 make sure to avoid redundant recursive calls (solved via MEMOIZATION)

-- MEMOIZATION: is a technique that can be used to improve the efficiency of divide & conquer algorithms by storing the solutions to earlier problems & eliminating redundant calls
+- MEMOIZATION is a technique that can be used to improve the efficiency of divide & conquer algorithms by storing the solutions to earlier problems & eliminating redundant calls

 # Interfaces

 an abstract collection of publicly-shared method signatures & public CONSTANTS that MUST ALL be uniquely implemented/@Override for designated classes for standardization via OOP POLYMORPHISM

 ```
 interface ITelephone {

     // define the public 'signature' (only method names & parameters) of the shared behavior & public CONSTANTS used by the set of class